-- For the first six weeks after surgery, your weight-bearing will be limited to "touch-down."
-This means you can rest the weight of your leg on the ground when standing, but do not transfer any of your weight onto the operative leg.
-You will need to use crutches - Do not resume sports, use exercise equipment or perform strenuous physical activity (including lifting weights) until your surgeon says it is okay.
+- Your brace should be locked in the 'straight' position while walking for approximately the first 6 weeks after surgery.
+You surgeon and therapist will help you decide when it is appropriate to unlock the brace. - Do not resume sports, use exercise equipment or perform strenuous physical activity (including lifting weights) until your surgeon says it is okay.
 Running and cutting exercises will be reintroduced by your physical therapist when you are ready.
-This will vary from patient to patient. - Return to full sports activity is usually between 9-12 months after surgery.
-Timing of return to sports depends on several factors and will need to be discussed with your surgeon and therapy team. - Return to work depends on your job requirements, specifics of your surgery and pain/swelling levels.
+This will vary from patient to patient. - Return to full sports activity is usually between 4-8 months after surgery.
+Timing of return to sports depends on several factors and will need to be discussed with your surgeon. - Return to work depends on your job requirements, specifics of your surgery and pain/swelling levels.
 This can be discussed at your follow-up appointment. - Physical therapy is prescribed after surgery.
 This is an important part of your recovery and we encourage patients to attend all physical therapy appointments. - Return to driving after surgery is okay once narcotic pain medication has been stopped and you are cleared by your surgeon.
 The length of time until patients are able to return to driving varies depending on the specific surgery and which leg is involved.